contrapunctus-1/chronometrist/README.md

 ### timeclock-report
 1. Highlight column of current day
-2. Add total time clocked per day
-3. Add support for other locale weeks/weekday names
+2. Add support for other locale weeks/weekday names
-4. Show date in the day field too.

 ### Miscellaneous
 1. README - add images, link to a Jabber webclient
-2. Document API somewhere (list of functions, their argument lists, and outputs)
+2. [-] Document API somewhere (list of functions, their argument lists, and outputs)
 3. Use Cask?
+4. Create test timelog file and UI behaviour tests

 ## Contact
 Contact the creator and other Emacs users in the Emacs room on the Jabber network - [xmpp:emacs@salas.suchat.org?join](xmpp:emacs@salas.suchat.org?join)